Landless Workers' Movement: Land reform before the 1988 Constitution

-These local affairs, however, were repressed or settled locally and did not give rise to an ideology.
-Policy makers and scholars across the political spectrum believed that it was, objectively, an economic necessity to permit the end of Brazilian rural society through mechanized agrobusiness and forcible urbanization.
-The left in particular felt that the technologically backward, feudal latifundia impeded both economic modernization and democratization.
+These local affairs, however, were repressed or settled locally, and did not give rise to an ideology.
+Policy makers and scholars across the political spectrum believed that it was an objective economic necessity to permit the end of Brazilian rural society through mechanized agrobusiness and forced urbanization.
+The left, in particular, felt that the technologically backward, feudal latifundia impeded both economic modernization and democratization.

-During the 1960s various groups attempted land reform through the legal system, beginning with the peasant leagues (Ligas Camponesas) in northeastern Brazil, which opposed eviction of tenant farmers land and the transformation of plantations into cattle ranches.
+During the 1960s, various groups attempted land reform through the legal system, beginning with the peasant leagues (Ligas Camponesas) in northeastern Brazil, which opposed the evictions of tenant farmers land, and the transformation of plantations into cattle ranches.
 These groups questioned the existing distribution of land ownership through a rational appeal to the social function of property.

-Despite the efforts of these groups, land ownership continued to concentrate, and both at the time of MST's founding and in the present day Brazil has had a highly dynamic and robust agricultural business sector that came, say some, at the price of extensive dislocation of the rural poor.
-MST questioned the scope of the benefits from the alleged efficiency of the change, given that since 1850 Brazilian land development had been concerned with the interests of a single class – the rural bourgeoisie.
-While the MST frames its policies in socio-economic terms, it still points to Canudos and its alleged millenarism to legitimize its existence and to develop a powerful mystique of its own.
+Despite the efforts of these groups, land ownership continued to concentrate, and Brazil to this day has had a highly dynamic and robust agricultural business sector at the price of extensive dislocation of the rural poor.
+MST questioned the scope of the benefits from the alleged efficiency of the change, given that since 1850, Brazilian land development had been concerned with the interests of a single class—the rural bourgeoisie.
+While the MST frames its policies in socio-economic terms, it still points to Canudos and its alleged millenarism to legitimize its existence, and to develop a powerful mystique of its own.